slack-samples/deno-announcement-bot/README.md

 Use the overflow menu found in the draft message to edit the announcement text.
 Once ready, click the **Send Announcement** button to post the announcement in each channel you previously provided in the form.

 Once sent, the draft message in channel will be updated and a summary (with links) will be posted to the thread.

+### Notes

+- Private channels, DM, and MPDMs are not supported in either the destination channels or the draft channel select menus in the [OpenForm](https://api.slack.com/future/functions#open-a-form) built-in function.
+- A common reason an announcement might fail to send to a destination channel is that [posting has been restricted](https://slack.com/help/articles/360004635551) (`restricted_action` error).
+Give your app explicit permission to post using the channel settings if necessary.

 ## Testing